craigh411/vue-rate-it/README.md

 <link rel="stylesheet" href="https://unpkg.com/vue-rate-it/dist/cdn/vue-rate-it.min.js">
 ```

+#### Registering the Raters

-These raters are not automatically registered, so you will need to register them yourself by doing:
+When importing all features via CDN, the raters are not automatically registered, so you will need to register them yourself by doing:

 ```javascript
 Vue.component('star-rating', VueRateIt.StarRating);